admost/amrapi/content/adjust-raw-data-export/_index.en.md

 You can find Adjust SDK integration document on their [help page](https://help.adjust.com/en/sdk).
 {{% /notice %}}

+With this integration, we'll able to get paid campaign installs from Adjust.
-To fully integrate with Adjust, we need the APP token and API tokens of the application
+We need the APP token of the application and API token

 ### APP token and API token Settings